Greensboro collects recyclables every other week.

 Think Recycling First.

-When you decide whether to throw something away or recycle it, remember that more often than not what you hold in your hand is a resource, not trash.
-Even after you are done with your bottles, cans, paper, and more, those items can be remade into new items.
+When you decide whether to throw something away or recycle it, remember that often what you hold in your hand is a resource, not trash.
+After you are done with your bottles, cans, paper, and more, those items can be remade into new items.
 Greensboro recycled nearly 57 million pounds of material last year and it all came from your decision to place a bottle or can or newspaper into the recycling bin instead of sending it to the landfill.

 Greensboro has a long history of putting recycling first.
-Our city was one of the first communities in the United States to use automated collection -- a truck with a mechanical arm -- to pick up and empty recycling containers.
-We were also one of the first to switch to allow commingled recycling, where all recyclable items are placed into the same container and separated at the recycling facility.
+Our city was one of the first communities in the United States to use automated collection -- a truck with a mechanical arm -- to empty recycling containers.
+We were also one of the first to allow commingled recycling, where all recyclable items are placed into the same container and separated at the recycling facility.

 Recycling Matters in Greensboro.